This article is part of a larger series on Retail Management.

 Expensive customer support

-PrestaShop is made with developers in mind.
-If you know how to code or can afford to hire a developer, PrestaShop is a great fit.
+PrestaShop is made with developers in mind—it’s a great fit if you know how to code or can afford to hire a developer.
 One of PrestaShop’s strengths is the number of its built-in integrations, allowing you to develop a store without much need to install a third-party extension.
-It offers multi-language and multi-currency options for free, compared to other platforms that often require a higher paid plan or a premium integration to unlock the features.
+It offers multilanguage and multicurrency options for free, compared to other platforms that often require a higher paid plan or a premium integration to unlock the features.

 PrestaShop doesn’t provide much support unless you pay for access to its experts.
 So, if you have limited technical knowledge or little experience working with PHP coding language, consider investing in a web developer to help you through the store setup and maintenance.